Documents to download

 Childhood obesity in England

 In both age groups, boys are slightly more likely than girls to be obese.
-This difference is less than one percentage point at ages 4-5 (reception), but rises to six percentage points among ages 10-11 (year 6).
+This difference is less than one percentage point at ages 4-5 (reception), but rises to five percentage points among ages 10-11 (year 6).

 Childhood obesity and deprivation